Incoming Goods Inspection

 Students are expected to communicate with instructor as a learning resource.

-Students are actively participating in discussions.
+Students are actively participating in discussions during the training session.

 Course ground rules